opn-oss/autobahn-python-runners/README.rst

 - ``run_asyncio_component``
 - ``run_asyncio_components``

-Optionally, you ``pip install uvloop`` for enhanced event-loop perforance with the AsyncIO runners.
-You will need ``libuv`` with installed in order to do this.
+Optionally, you ``pip install uvloop`` for enhanced event-loop performance with the AsyncIO runners.
+You will need ``libuv`` installed in order to do this.

 Usage
 -----